Nov 13, 2021

-In this, the second-to-the-last week of the Church year, Jesus has finally made it to Jerusalem.
+In this, the second-to-last week of the Church year, Jesus has finally made it to Jerusalem.

 Today’s Gospel is taken from the end of a long discourse in which He describes tribulations the likes of which haven’t been seen “since the beginning of God’s creation” (see Mark 13:9).
 He describes what amounts to a dissolution of God’s creation, a “devolution” of the world to its original state of formlessness and void.

-As today’s First Reading tells us, this salvation will include will include the bodily resurrection of those who sleep in the dust.
+As today’s First Reading tells us, this salvation will include the bodily resurrection of those who sleep in the dust.